dmacvicar/terraform-provider-libvirt/README.md

 In current versions, we default to not to attempt connecting to it, and attempting to retrieve network interface information from the agent needs to be enabled explicitly with `qemu_agent = true`, further details here.
 Note that you still need to make sure the agent is running in the OS, and that is unrelated to this option.

-Note: for bridge network configuration you will need to enable the qemu_agent because otherwise you not be able to retrieve the ip adresses.
+Note: when using bridge network configurations youneed to enable the `qemu_agent = true`. otherwise you will not retrieve the ip adresses of domains.

 Be aware that this variables may be subject to change again in future versions.